Mouse Morris: Early life

-Morris was born in Spiddal, County Galway, Ireland and is the third son of Michael Morris, 3rd Baron Killanin, who was president of the International Olympic Committee from 1972 to 1980 and Chairman of Galway Racecourse from 1970 to 1985.
-His mother, Sheila, was the daughter of Canon Douglas Dunlop, Rector of Oughterard and the granddaughter of Henry Dunlop who was involved in the construction of Lansdowne Road in 1872.
+Morris was born in Spiddal, County Galway, Ireland and is the second son of Michael Morris, 3rd Baron Killanin, who was president of the International Olympic Committee from 1972 to 1980 and Chairman of Galway Racecourse from 1970 to 1985.
+His mother, Sheila, was the daughter of Canon Douglas Dunlop, Rector of Oughterard and the granddaughter of Henry Dunlop who created the Lansdowne Road stadium in 1872.
 During World War II his mother was a cryptographer at Bletchley Park.
 According to Morris, "she was in Hut 6, but she wouldn't ever talk about it.
 Neither of them would talk about the war.
 She was bound by the Official Secrets Act, but whatever she did, she got an MBE for it."

 Morris's twin brother John "Johnny" became a photographer and married Thelma Mansfield.
 Their elder brother, George Redmond "Red", followed in the footsteps of their father, Lord Killanin, by becoming a film producer.
 His credits include The Reader.
-They also have one sister, Monica Deborah.
+They also have one sister, Deborah was married to the Theatre Director Bill Bryden.

 At aged fifteen his formal education ended following his diagnosis with dyslexia.
 Morris then began working at racing stables.
 He earned the nickname "Mouse" when he was an amateur rider.